TeodorBankov/Senko_bot/README.md

 3. Search and provide media from subreddit from reddit.com

 ## Installation
-To install and run senko_bot, you must firstly create a bot from Botfather in Telegram and aquire the token, then:
+To install and run Senko_bot, you must firstly create a bot from Botfather in Telegram and aquire the token, then:

 ```bash
 sudo apt install node && npm